FT9R/NXQ1TXX5-I2C-Driver/README.md

 # NXQ1TXH5 I2C driver
-Platform-independent I2C driver for the NXQ1TXH5 controller and driver IC for a 5 V Qi-certified/compliant low-power wireless charger.
+Platform-independent I2C driver for the NXQ1TXH5 controller IC for a 5 V Qi-certified/compliant low-power wireless charger.
 This driver facilitates communication between a microcontroller and the NXQ1TXH5, allowing developers to configure and monitor the IC's functionality easily.

 ## Features